wednesday-solutions/multi-cloud-etl-pipeline/README.md

 1. Clone this repo

 2. For local developemnt: use a .env file and write your keys in it.
 For deploy on Glue: configure your keys in Github secrets so that they can be accessed in the actions.

 3. Change your path for read & write in Extraction.py file, you can also change Extraction logic to use other sources.

-4. Just run you code using ```spark-submit main.py```
+4. Just run you code using ```spark-submit main.py``` for docker container or ```gluesparksubmit main.py``` for setup environment.

 5. Commit & push changes to Github.